alza-bitz/bank-api-demo/.github/instructions/solution_design_postgres.instructions.md

 ---

 # Persistence layer
-- Create a JdbcAccountRepository record implementing the AccountRepository protocol.
+- Create a JdbcAccountRepository record implementing the AccountRepository protocol in a jdbc sub-namespace.
-- The repository will be updating or inserting on account and account_event tables.
+- The repository uses the application database pattern over two tables, account and account_event.
+- For account, primary key is account number, auto increment.
+- For account_event, primary key is sequence number, auto increment.
+- For account_event there is an foreign key to account number in account.
+- For account creation, the db transaction would only insert in account table.
+- For account view, the db transaction would only select from account table.
+- For account events, the db transaction would update account table and insert in account_event table.
 - The repository will use the next.jdbc library for all database operations.
 - The local identity for account events can be implemented using the following sql statement: `insert into account_event (event_sequence, account_number) select coalesce(max(event_sequence), 0) + 1, ? from account_event where account_number = ?`
 - For concurrent saving of events on the same account, the repository can catch any exception resulting from the unique constraint violation and retry the operation.